gitrdm/ranked_programming/README.md

 # Ranked Programming

 A Python library for ranked programming based on Wolfgang Spohn's Ranking Theory.
 Provides combinators and utilities for reasoning about uncertainty, surprise, and ranked choices in computation using a computationally simpler alternative to probabilistic methods.

+**🎉 Current Status: Phase 4.1 Complete (Belief Propagation) ✅**
+- **153+ Tests** passing with zero technical debt
+- **Complete Causal Reasoning** toolkit implemented
+- **Efficient Belief Propagation** for large ranking networks
+- **Full Theoretical Foundation** with κ, τ, and conditional ranks
+- **Comprehensive Documentation** and examples

 This project started as a port of the Racket code from https://github.com/tjitze/ranked-programming.

 ## Important Note on Examples and Testing